 Prices: From £195 per room for bed and breakfast.

 Strachur, Argyll & Bute

-Rooms: Overnight accommodation is in luxury bothies next to the restaurant.
+Rooms: Overnight accommodation is in four luxury bothies next to the restaurant.
 The best thing is that you'll be brought a picnic breakfast basket in the morning with their homemade sourdough bread, fresh local eggs, and juices from the fruit and veg they grow themselves.

 Ormskirk, West Lancashire